buttaRahul/objdet-assignment/README.md

-# Pepsi vs Coca-Cola Object Detection
+# Pepsi vs Coca-Cola Video Tracking

 This project aims to identify and timestamp the appearances of "Pepsi" and "Coca-Cola" objects in a video.
 Additionally, it provides the size and distance of these objects from the center of the frame.